-After that l will modulate cutoff with envelope.
+After that, l will modulate cutoff with the envelope.
 This can be achieved by dragging and dropping the cursor icon of the envelope 1 section to the cutoff in the upper filter section.
-In addition, I’ll be tweaking the attack and level parameters of the envelope a bit.
+Also, I’ll be tweaking the attack and level parameters of the envelope a bit.

-In order to spice it up, even more, let’s add a vibrato controlled by the aftertouch
+To spice it up, even more, let’s add a vibrato controlled by the aftertouch.

-Finally, let’s hear the end result solo and again with some rhythm and bass.
+Finally, let’s hear the result, first solo and again with some rhythm and bass.

 ~Audio example 1 – Talking Synth sound